secureCodeBox/documentation/docs/api/crds/scan.md

 :::

-To use cascades you'll need to have the [CombinedScan hook](https://docs.securecodebox.io/docs/hooks/cascading-scans) installed.
+To use cascades you'll need to have the [CascadingScan hook](https://docs.securecodebox.io/docs/hooks/cascading-scans) installed.

 For an example on how they can be used see the [Scanning Networks HowTo](https://docs.securecodebox.io/docs/how-tos/scanning-networks)